 Altium Designer System Engineering (SE) is a robust schematic editor.
-This program provides a collaboration service which allows multiple engineers and PCB designers to work together throughout the process.
-Schematic capture tools include a schematic creator and editor, schematic documentation and simulation.
+This program provides a collaboration service that allows multiple engineers and PCB designers to work together throughout the process.
+Schematic capture tools include a schematic creator and editor, schematic documentation, and simulation.

 - Altium Designer

 Altium Designer is the tool used for the PCB design.
 It allows PCB designers to share 3D models for mechanical verification.
-It has an interactive router that allows the designer to route traces using a wide array of methods and techniques.
-It also provides a space to collaborate with engineers, PCB designers, and even manufacturing facilities.
+It has an interactive router that enables the designer to route traces using various methods and techniques.
+It also provides a space to collaborate with engineers, PCB designers, and manufacturing facilities.

 Altium Designer is one of 911EDA's preferred PCB design packages.
 911EDA is an Official Altium PCB Design Firm.